farisachugthai/viconf/.config/nvim/README.rst

 Environment Variables
 =====================

-Do not ever redefine `$VIMRUNTIME`!
+Do not ever redefine :envvar:`$VIMRUNTIME`!
 This variable is used by both Neovim and Vim; however, both define the var differently.

 If this is set in a startup file like `.bash_profile` or `.bashrc`, it will create compatibility issues between the two.

-Nvim defines `$VIMRUNTIME` as /usr/share/nvim/runtime/, in comparison to Vim's /usr/share/vim/runtime/ definition.
+Nvim defines :envvar:`$VIMRUNTIME` as /usr/share/nvim/runtime/, in
+comparison to Vim's /usr/share/vim/runtime/ definition.
 Therefore, defining `$VIMRUNTIME` as /usr/share/vim/runtime/ in a startup file will cause unexpected behavior in Neovim's startup.